Phineas and Ferb: Pitching and pickup

 Disney Channel was the first network to give the series a chance, though initially declined when Dan Povenmire originally pitched it to them.

-The writing duo's early attempts to pitch the show failed and, though they remained committed to the concept, Povenmire and Marsh began to drift apart after their work on Rocko's.
-Marsh moved to London and worked on shows including Postman Pat and Bounty Hamster.
-Povenmire began working on the primetime Fox series Family Guy and the Nickelodeon series SpongeBob SquarePants, always carrying a Phineas and Ferb portfolio for convenient pitching to networks such as Cartoon Network and Fox Kids.
+The writing duo's early attempts to pitch the show failed and, though they remained committed to the concept, Povenmire and Marsh began to drift apart after their work on Rocko.
+After working for storyboard artist on the primetime Fox series King of the Hill, Marsh moved to London and worked on shows including Postman Pat and Bounty Hamster.
+Meanwhile, Povenmire began working on Fox series Family Guy and the Nickelodeon series SpongeBob SquarePants, always carrying a Phineas and Ferb portfolio for convenient pitching to networks such as Nickelodeon, Cartoon Network and Fox Kids.
 The networks passed on the show, believing the series' premise was too complex to succeed.

 Povenmire persisted and again pitched the series to Nickelodeon, where it was considered by high-level executives and given his experience with the network, but rejected once more as overly complicated.
 Then, after 16 years of trying, Povenmire landed a pitch with Disney.
 The network did not immediately accept the show but told Povenmire that it would keep the packet.
 Povenmire assumed that this had meant an end to negotiations, aware that the phrase usually "means they throw it in the trash later".
 Disney then surprised him by accepting.
-Said Povenmire, "Disney was the first to say, 'Let's see if you can do it in 11 minutes.'
+Povenmire said, "Disney was the first to say, 'Let's see if you can do it in 11 minutes.'
 We did it in the pilot and they said, 'Let's see if you can do it for 26 episodes.

-Povenmire was initially worried that his work on Family Guy (an adult show known for its lowbrow humor) would concern Disney, which markets its fare primarily to families.
+Povenmire was initially worried that his work on Family Guy—an adult animated sitcom—would concern executives at The Walt Disney Company, which markets its fare primarily to families.
 However, Disney Channel senior vice president of original series Adam Bonnett was a Family Guy fan who appreciated Povenmire's connection to the show and received his pitch well.

 In 2006, after the Disney Channel had accepted the show, Povenmire and Marsh turned their attention to the company's overseas executives.
 Instead of penning a normal script, the two drew out storyboards and played them in a reel.
 Povenmire voiced over the reel with his dialogue and added sound effects.
 This novel approach secured the executives' support.